Fetal Alcohol Spectrum Disorder Program

 Caregivers, community members, community agencies, mental health therapists and physicians can refer.

-Get started by calling the program coordinator at 780-984-1344.
+Get started by calling the team at 780-984-1344.

 For A Child In Immediate Crisis